Letter address

-If you do not have a permanent residential address in the Netherlands, you can temporarily register at the address of someone else or an institution.
+If you do not have a permanent residential address in the Netherlands, you can register temporarily at the address of someone else or an institution.
 This is called a postal address.
-You will then receive your mail at this address from now on.
+You will then receive your mail at this address.
 You can apply for this postal address at the municipality.

 How does it work?

-A correspondence address must always be an address in the Netherlands and cannot be a post office box.
+A postal address is always an address in the Netherlands and may not be a PO Box.

-The person or institution registered at the postal address is called the postal address provider.
-The postal address provider must ensure that you receive your mail from the government.
+The person or institution registered at the letter address is called the letter address provider.
+The letter address giver must make sure you get your mail from the government.
 For example:

 • Letters;